civisanalytics/iam-role-injector/README.md

 }
 ```

-It can even be added to your prompt. e.g.
+It can also be added to your prompt. e.g.
 ```
 function checkSTS() {
 if [[ -n $AWS_STS_EXPIRATION && $AWS_STS_TIMEOUT -ge $(date +%s) ]]; then